GRAPHIC-Asia's spot crude market peaks on possible oil reserve release

 The drop in ESPO premiums was mainly sparked by poor demand from Chinese independent refiners after local authorities stepped up tax investigations, traders said.

-"I think it spooked the Shandong refineries, so all in all it's translating to a slowdown in the market," the second trader said.
+"I think it spooked the Shandong refineries, so all in all it's translating to a slowdown in the market," a second trader said.

+Consultancy Energy Aspects said fears of severe penalties will prompt the independent refineries to save more cash and become more cautious on sourcing feedstocks.

+Also, China is expected to release another 10 million to 15 million barrels of crude from its reserves in eastern Zhoushan in its next auction round, it added.

 "The original strength in the market was pumped up because of Europe's (power crunch) situation," the first trader said.